 Many of today's software systems are developed by geographically distributed teams.
 The course examines software engineering in this context, from the project and program management perspective.
 The term project consists of in-process submissions that are thoroughly reviewed, including among peers, together with a working system prototype.
 No programming background is required.
 Prereq: MET CS 520 or MET CS 601 and MET CS 682. [ 4 cr.]

 Students learn the latest relational and object-relational tools and techniques for persistent data and object modeling and management.
 Students gain extensive hands- on experience using Oracle or Microsoft SQL Server as they learn the Structured Query Language (SQL) and design and implement databases.
 Students design and implement a database system as a term project.
 Restrictions: Only for MS CIS.
 This course may not be taken in conjunction with MET CS 469 (undergraduate) or MET CS 579.
 Only one of these courses can be counted towards degree requirements. [ 4 cr.]

 The Rich Internet Application (RIA) Development course concentrates primarily on building rich client web applications in the browser for desktop and mobile devices.
 The course is divided into various modules covering in depth the following technologies: HTML5, jQuery UI & Mobile, and AngularJS.
 Along with the fundamentals underlying these technologies, several applications will be showcased as case studies.
 Students work with these technologies starting with simple applications and then examining real world complex applications.
 At the end of this course, students would have mastered the latest and widely used RIA methodologies.
-Prereq: MET CS 520 and MET CS 601; or instructor's consent. [ 4 cr.]
+(MET CS 520 or MET CS 521) and MET CS 601.
+Or instructor's consent. [ 4 cr.]

 Visit the Boston University Online Course Schedule to view all current and upcoming courses.